electricbolt/appfiguratesdk/Documentation/AutomationTestingConfiguration.md

 ### Step 5.
 Create instance of APLConfiguration subclass

-* Create an instance of your APLConfiguration subclass in your XCTestCase.
+* Create an instance of your `APLConfiguration` subclass in your `XCTestCase`.
 A good place to do this in the setUp method.
 * Set the properties required to be applied to your app to allow it to be tested correctly.

 > Objective-C example